Skip to content

 Migrate the website first, and evaluate the CRM separately.
 You can absolutely keep HubSpot CRM while moving the CMS.
 They are separate products that share data through internal APIs.
 This phased approach drastically reduces your risk.

-For most companies leaving HubSpot CMS, we recommend Astro paired with Sanity.
+For most companies leaving HubSpot CMS, we recommend the architectural-upgrade path, specifically, the content-first rendering pattern paired with a structured headless CMS.

 It delivers sub-second page loads.
 It saves hundreds of thousands of dollars over five years.
-It gives you full code ownership in standard TypeScript.
+It gives you full code ownership in standard languages your team can hire for.
 It eliminates vendor lock-in completely.

 We know this carries weight coming from a 16-year HubSpot partner.
 We are making this recommendation because the modern stack is where every company on a legacy CMS will eventually land.